So I am pretty excited about these Chocolate Dipped Peanut Butter Espresso S’more

 And the 4th of July is only ONE week from tomorrow!
 Wait, what?!
 How did that happen?

-OK, so the sparklers are fun and all, and that fact that today is Friday is pretty awesome too, but what I am really excited about are the flavor bombs going off within these S’mores.
+OK, so the sparklers are fun and all, and the fact that today is Friday is pretty awesome too, but what I am really excited about are the flavor bombs going off within these S’mores.

 They are truly my favorite ever.
-Homemade chocolate dipped (and slightly decked out) graham crackers, boozy coffee marshmallows, peanut butter and milk chocolate.
+Homemade chocolate dipped (and slightly decked out) graham crackers, boozy coffee marshmallows, peanut butter, and milk chocolate.

 You want to know a funny thing?